-Are you accidentally Catfishing your future employers?
+Are you accidentally Catfishing your future employer?

 What’s a ‘Catfish’?

 ‘Catfish’ is a term that describes a person who creates a fake identity on social media platforms, usually with a deceptive intention.
 It happens more often than you might think!
 We’ve all seen the TV Show where Nev Schulman and Max Joseph travel around the US with hopeless romantics to track down the Catfish they’ve fallen in love with over the internet… Right?

 Why’s it called ‘Catfishing’?

 In the original movie Catfish, which inspired the TV show and the slang phrase, Nev is seen speaking to his Catfish’s husband who says:

 “They used to tank cod from Alaska all the way to China.
 They’d keep them in vats in the ship.
 By the time the codfish reached China, the flesh was mush and tasteless.
 So, this guy came up with the idea to put some catfish in with them and the Catfish will keep the cod agile.
 And there are those people who are Catfish in life, they keep you on your toes.
 They keep you guessing, they keep you thinking, they keep you fresh…”